 - Add tofu or chicken breast to the sheet pan (season with salt and pepper and then use the same marinade)

 - Add canned seasoned black beans to the bowls.

 OH!
 And the leftovers make a really nice breakfast, with a fried or sunny side egg over top.

-For an extra burst of flavor make this smoky Chipotle Mayo ( it’s GF and vegan adaptable) and it’s a good thing to have on hand – I keep a squirt bottle of it in the fridge for flavor emergencies and it keeps for weeks!
+For an extra burst of flavor make this smoky Chipotle Mayo (it’s GF and vegan adaptable) and it’s a good thing to have on hand – I always keep a squirt bottle of it in the fridge for flavor emergencies and it keeps for weeks!

-Drizzle the smoky sauce over the bowl for an added burst of flavor!Print
+Drizzle the smoky Chipotle Mayo over the bowl for an added burst of flavor and enjoy!!!

-Sheet-Pan Veggie Fajita Bowl with Cilantro Cauliflower Rice- a fast weeknight meal that is vegan and gluten free.
+Sheet-Pan Vegan Fajita Bowl with Cauliflower Rice– a fast weeknight meal that is vegan and gluten-free.
 Or feel free to add chicken!